Myth and Early Modern Writer

 Overall aims and purpose

-an understanding of the expectations and textual discussion of myth in early modern period.
+an understanding of the expectations and textual discussion of myth from antiquity to the present day.
 In addition, postgraduates will become familiar with the conditions in which the set texts were produced.

 an informed understanding of selected authors.

-an understanding of differing critical approaches to myth and early modern textual culture, including issues of authorship and textual transmission
+an understanding of differing critical approaches to myth and various textual cultures, including issues of authorship and textual transmission

 50-59% A Pass (C) candidate’s work will show many of the following qualities: • A satisfactory level of knowledge, analysis and expression. • Some familiarity with, and understanding of, relevant theoretical issues. • Generally sound organisation of argument, with some critical ability. • Accurate expression. • Competent use of quotation and references.